N-body linear force law allowing analytic solutions: Conclusions

 For the attractive system, the relationships found among the pressure, temperature, and volume are qualitatively similar to what one would expect, pressure and temperature decreasing with increasing volume, and reaching zero for some critical size, as the bound particles have an upper limit on their distance from the center of mass.
 A more detailed study comparing the thermodynamics of this system for small containers with that of the ideal gas, or van der Waals gas would be interesting.
 For small volumes, the system is expected to behave as free particles in a gas.

-The mathematical form of the solutions, indicating the independent classical motion of each of the masses, implies a separable Hamiltonian.
-It has been known for some time that, with identical particles, the attractive case leads to a separable Hamiltonian. \cite{BialynickiBirula1985} The results presented here show that such a solution for the quantum equivalent \cite{Calogero1969, Calogero1971, BialynickiBirula1985, Lim1971, Vladimiroff1974} is also possible for N particles with arbitrary masses.
-The repulsive case is not bound, so there is not an equivalent quantum mechanical model system.
+The mathematical form of the solutions, indicating the independent classical motion of each of the masses, implies a separable Hamiltonian, which has been investigated in quantum systems of identical particles. \cite{Calogero1969, Calogero1971, BialynickiBirula1985, Lim1971, Vladimiroff1974} The results presented here show that such a solution is possible in a quantum equivalent with differing masses.

+The authors are actively working to extend the well-known systems of simple harmonic oscillator pair-wise interacting quantum systems of identical masses \cite{Calogero1971, Lim1971, Vladimiroff1974,Kocik2013,Chen2018,Sowiski2019,ZauskaKotur2000}, to cases where the masses of the particles are not necessarily identical.
+In particular, a system with mixed masses seems very promising as an educational tool as a relatively simple model of the strong force and nuclear physics.